-Mark is passionate about civil engineering.
-He is a civil engineer; he is a Fellow of ICE; and throughout his 20-plus year career he has sought roles that have allowed him to work with others to both promote the profession and provide professional engineers with the information to help them become better engineers.
+Mark is the director of Engineering Knowledge at ICE.
+He is also a civil engineer and Fellow of ICE, and throughout his 20-plus year career he has sought roles that have allowed him to work with others to both promote the profession and provide professional engineers with the information to help them become better engineers.

-At New Civil Engineer he’s visited and written technical reports on some of the world’s most spectacular structures in including the Burj Khalifa, the Brenner Base Tunnel and Vladivostok’s Russky Island bridge.
+At his previous role with New Civil Engineer, he’s visited and written technical reports on some of the world’s most spectacular structures in including the Burj Khalifa, the Brenner Base Tunnel and Vladivostok’s Russky Island bridge.

 He’s also reported from the scene of a host of international engineering disasters including a bridge collapse in northern Portugal, a tunnel fire in Baltimore and tsunami-struck Sri Lanka.
 And in 2003 he was the first construction reporter into Iraq following the second Gulf War.

 Chris is professor of construction engineering and management at Loughborough University with experience in building and civil engineering.
 Over the years, Chris has been recognised for his expertise in manging problems that are technically complex and require practical solutions.
 He has undertaken research and written extensively in the areas of infrastructure, technology and sustainability.
 The nature of projects that Chris has been involved with is broad but maintains a focus on system performance.
 To provide some context to this, recent projects cut across topics such as modelling and predicting the performance of renewable energy systems; improving response time of safety systems in nuclear reactors; evaluating building energy performance to the testing and assessing of buildings made from RAAC concrete.